AugustNing/augustning.github.io/index.md

 Closer to traditional computer architecture, I am interested in sustainability, hardware security, chiplet architectures, and software-hardware co-design via the [DECADES Project](https://decades.cs.princeton.edu/).

 Additionally, I am passionate about building research and student communities.
 I serve on the [Computer Architecture Student Association](https://sigarch.org/casa/) steering committee and often organize social events with the Princeton computer architects.
-I am also the graduate liason for [Princeton ACM](https://princeton.acm.org/).
+I am the graduate liason for [Princeton ACM](https://princeton.acm.org/).
 If you're ever in the Princeton area or meet me at a conference, please reach out and say hello!

 ***
 <!-- authors, "title in quotes,", *conference in italics*, city, state, country, month year -->